Saving money by controlling your grocery budget begins as your next payday approaches.

 If your finances are so tight that creating a workable amount each payday seems impossible, consider this option: Set aside an amount, however small, from each paycheck as if it were another bill.
 Use this pre-selected amount as your workable amount.
 If this amount is too small to even buy anything, save it up until the amount is larger.
 You might even consider using leftover pennies, nickels and dimes saved up in a jar to begin your "workable amount".

 For the next paycheck (and all paychecks from this point forward), determine your workable amount by following the formula you used on the first payday.

-If you are scrupulous preparing your needs list and creative enough in menu planning to provide many of your means from your cupboards for another week, you may notice an increase in your workable amount, even if only a small one.
+If you are scrupulous in preparing your needs list and creative enough in menu planning to provide many of your means from your cupboards for another week, you may notice an increase in your workable amount, even if only a small one.
 But don't be discouraged if it's nothing or really small; sometimes it takes several pay periods before you see progress.

 This plan should be repeated until most of your grocery money is being allocated for specials, sales, and bulk buys.
 Of course, you may choose to go to the store more frequently to stay stocked up on fresh produce, dairy products, and other perishables, but even fresh-food shopping follows the rules:

-Eventually your pantry should contain a sufficient variety of foods (including perishables, fresh or frozen) in sufficient amounts that you could serve several weeks of well-balanced meals without going to the store.
+Eventually your pantry should contain a variety of foods (including perishables, fresh or frozen) in sufficient amounts that you could serve several weeks of well-balanced meals without going to the store.
 The same goes for nonfood items as well.